-ADVANCED PLACEMENT CALCULUS BC (Y) #0231AP

-C or better AP recommendation.

-SCHOOL EDHS ORHS PHS UMHS GRADES 11-12 CREDIT 5 units per semester

-Meets UC Requirement: "c"
+ADVANCED PLACEMENT CALCULUS BC (Y) #0231 PREREQUISITE: Grade C or better AP Calculus AB or teacher recommendation.
+School GRADES EDHS 11-12 ORHS PHS UMHS UMHS CREDIT 5 units per semester Meets UC Requirement: "c"

-This is an advanced high school math course for the student who wishes to complete the equivalent of the first two levels of the college calculus series.
-The course is preparation for the third-level college calculus course and the Calculus BC Advanced Placement Exam.
+This is an advanced high school math course for the student who wishes to complete the equivalent of the first two levels of the college Calculus series.
+The course is preparation for the third-level college Calculus course and the Calculus BC Advanced Placement Exam.